cfrist/wildfirecommons-documentation/docs/jupyter/fei.md

 <img src="../images/jhub-logout.png">

-**NOTE:** You must log out and log in within JupyterHub, not the main NDP site.
-If you go to the main NDP site to log out and log in again, your JupyterHub access token will not be reset.
+**NOTE:** You must log out and log in within JupyterHub, not the main Wildfire Commons site.
+If you go to the main Wildfire Commons site to log out and log in again, your JupyterHub access token will not be reset.

 !!! warning